 On May 26, 2017, the Company entered into a Securities Purchase Agreement with GS Capital Partners, LLC ("GS Capital"), dated as of May 17, 2017, pursuant to which GS Capital purchased an 8% convertible redeemable junior subordinated promissory note in the principal amount of \$160,000.
-The note has a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
+The note matures on May 26, 2018, upon which any outstanding principal and interest is due and payable.
 The note may be prepaid with certain penalties within 180 days of issuance.
-The amounts funded plus accrued interest are convertible at any time after 180 days into common stock at a conversion price equal to 62% of the lowest closing bid price of the Common Stock for the ten trading days prior to the conversion, including the date upon which the conversion notice was received by the Company, subject to adjustment in certain events.
+The amounts funded plus accrued interest are convertible at any time after 180 days into common stock at a conversion price equal to 62% of the lowest closing bid price of the Company's common stock for the ten trading days prior to the conversion, including the date upon which the conversion notice was received by the Company, subject to adjustment in certain events.
 The note is treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$98,065 put premium.
-The Company has recorded \$5,384 of accrued interest as of December 31, 2017.
-Total principal outstanding as of December 31, 2017 was \$90,000 as \$70,000 was converted during the six months ending December 31, 2017 (see Note 6).
+As of March 31, 2018, the outstanding principal under the note along with \$7,499 of accrued interest was fully converted (see Note 6) and the repayment resulted in a full reduction of the put premium.